Skip to main content

 Many crystal systems have elements of symmetry.
 In these systems, certain sets of directions are symmetrically equivalent to each other.
 The set of directions that are symmetrically related to the direction [UVW] are written <UVW>.

-This page titled 15.4: Lattice Geometry is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 15.4: Lattice Geometry is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?